Kasangati

-Kasangati is a town in Nangabo sub-county, Wakiso District in the Central Region of Uganda.
+Kasangati is a town in Nangabo sub-county, kyadondo East constituency Wakiso District in the Central Region of Uganda.
 It also serves as the headquarters for Kyadondo County.
 The town is multi-lingual and is a "melting pot" of diverse cultures.

 Locations

 The town is located about 13 km northeast of Kampala, Uganda's capital city, along the Kampala–Gayaza Road.
 In Kasangati, or near the town, there are several schools, including Gayaza High School, Our Lady Of Good Counsel, Kasangati High School, Kidde Primary School, Wampewo Ntakke School, and Nile College School.
 The town is also the location of the Afronica club.
 It is a "favourite hangout spot for many youth".
 As well as a landmark called Saza Ground."

+The coordinates of Kasangati are; 0°26'13.62"N, 32°36'9.87"E (Latitude: 0.437454; Longitude: 32.602706).
+The town lies at an average elevation of 1,178 metres (3,864 ft), above sea level.

 Population

 The 2014 national population census, enumerated the population of Kasangati at 142,361 people.

 The Uganda Bureau of Statistics (UBOS), estimated the population of Kasangati at 150,200 in 2015.
 In 2020, the UBOS estimated the mid-year population of the town at 207,800.
 The population agency calculated that the population of Kasangati Town Council grew at an average annual rate of 6.70 percent, between 2015 and 2020.